cran/cjar/README.md

     install.packages("devtools")

     # Install adobeanayticsr from github
-    devtools::install_github('searchdiscovery/cjar')
+    devtools::install_github('benrwoodard/cjar')

     # Load the package
     library(cjar)

 ### Current setup process overview

+**A note about JWT Authentication: Service Account (JWT) credentials have been deprecated in favor of the OAuth Server-to-Server credentials.
+Your projects using the Service Account (JWT) credentials will stop working after Jan 27, 2025.**

-There are four setup steps required to start accessing your Customer Journey Analytics data.
+There are four setup steps required to start accessing your Customer Journey Analytics data using Server-to-Server (S2S) OAuth.
 The following steps are each outlined in greater detail in the following sections:

 1. Create an Adobe Console API Project
-2. Create and add the JWT arguments to your `.Renviron` file.
+2. Set up the `.Renviron` file
-3. Get your authorization token by using the function `cja_auth()`.
+3. Get your access token using `cja_auth()`.
-4. Get the `Data View ID` by using the function `cja_get_dataviews()`.
+4. Get the Data View ID using `cja_get_dataviews()`.

 #### 1. Create an Adobe Console API Project

-When using JWT authentication, you only need an Adobe Console API project for each organization you are needing to access.
+When using S2S authentication, you need an Adobe Console API project for each organization you are needing to access.

 Once you are a developer for a CJA product profile, you can create an API client in the Adobe Developer Console.